Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: A Non-perturbative General Approximation Scheme (NGAS) in Quantum Theory

-for arbitrary values of $g$ and $n$ implying that the perturbation contribution remains sub-dominant ( in the sense of \textit{QA}) irrespective of the coupling strength and excitation levels.

-It is thus naturally suggested to base a perturbation theory treating $H_0$ as the unperturbed Hamiltonian and $H'$ as the perturbation.
-This new perturbation theory is expected to possess features that are remarkably different from those in SFPT.
-The details are discussed in a subsequent Chapter (\textbf{Chapter-5})
+for arbitrary values of $g$ and $n$, indicating that the above correction - contribution remains sub-dominant (in the sense of \textit{QA}) \textit{regardless} of the coupling strength and excitation levels.
+Consequently, it is naturally suggested to develop a perturbation theory that treats $H_0$ as the unperturbed Hamiltonian and $H'$ as the perturbation.
+This novel perturbation theory is anticipated to exhibit characteristics that are significantly distinct from those in SFPT.
+The details are elaborated in \textbf{Section-X}.